-The Urban Forestry and Horticulture section of the Parks and Recreation Department manages about 38,000 public trees in city parks and street rights-of-way and more than 200 landscape flower and shrub beds in city parks.
+The Urban Forestry section of the Parks and Recreation Department manages about 38,000 public trees in city parks and street rights-of-way.

 The Urban Forestry Section is committed to maintaining a healthy and safe urban forest as well as preserving an extensive and diverse tree cover for future generations.
 A collateral benefit is maximizing the visual, social, economic, and environmental services this natural resource has to offer for our residents and visitors.
 These efforts have earned the City of Boulder the Tree City USA designation by the National Arbor Day Foundation since 1984.

 The Urban Forest Strategic Plan will make recommendations for urban tree management for city parks and street rights-of-way.

 Learn more about Emerald Ash Borer's presence in Boulder and what you can do about it.
 EAB is a federally quarantined, invasive tree pest.

 - Rotational pruning for tree health and safety of both trees in city parks and in the public street rights-of-way